sergey0x/0day-PDF-RCE-ArrayOverflowJS/README.md

 # 0day-PDF-RCE-ArrayOverflowJS

-August 1st 2022 - 0day PDF RCE exploit using
+0day PDF RCE exploit using
 an array buffer overflow discovered in one of the
 JS libraries of MD-to-PDF and the way the PDF is rendered from markup.
+Executes fine in both Adobe Reader and Microsoft Edge.

 For more information or build requests please send a DM to: https://t.me/sergey0x42